 Regulators want to make the investment industry safe and reliable.
 To do this, they’ve put many rules and regulations in place to protect investors.
 These regulations govern nearly every aspect of the investor and broker relationship.
 This includes the duties of the broker to their clients, limits on fees brokers can collect, documentation requirements, and how firms should build their policies to protect their clients.

-Brokers and firms are required to understand and implement regulations promulgated by the SEC and FINRA.
+Brokers and firms must understand and implement regulations promulgated by the SEC and FINRA.
 If they fail to, they may be negligent.

 Brokers have duties to provide honest and thoughtful advice to their clients.
 Sometimes, however, they fail to do this, and their clients are harmed as a result.
 When a broker misrepresents facts or omits facts related to an investment, they may be negligent in their duties.